Achieving targets in the water industry

 - Our experts can manage the design, build, installation, and maintenance of additional storm tank infrastructure

-- You could offset some of the costs for this investment if you are planning to build wastewater to hydrogen infrastructure [insert hyperlink to this section], as the additional saved wastewater will ultimately help you generate more energy or revenue from selling back to the grid
+- You could offset some of the costs for this investment if you are planning to build wastewater to hydrogen infrastructure, as the additional saved wastewater will ultimately help you generate more energy or revenue from selling back to the grid

 Despite programmes of continual infrastructure improvement, legacy issues mean that burst pipes, leaks and wrongly connected pipework do occur.
 This can lead to sewage and other hazardous materials making their way into surrounding land or waterways.
 In fact, EA records revealed there were 2,204 ‘pollution events’ in 2019 – the highest number since 2014.